The Unexpected Man: Productions

+Duchess Theatre, West End

-From 8 April 1998 – 9 May 1998, a production of the play ran at the Barbican Pit Centre.
-A revival ran from 10 June 1998 – 22 August 1998 at West End's Duchess Theatre.
-Both productions were directed by Matthew Warchus, and starred Eileen Atkins as Martha and Michael Gambon as Paul Parsky.
+The Unexpected Man had its UK premiere with the Royal Shakespeare Company at the Barbican Centre in London from 8 April – 9 May 1998.
+The production was translated to English by Christopher Hampton, directed by Matthew Warchus, and starred Eileen Atkins as Martha and Michael Gambon as Paul.
+The play subsequently transferred to the West End's Duchess Theatre from 10 June – 22 August 1998, with the same creative team.

+McGinn/Cazale Theater, Off-Broadway

-From 24 October 2000 – 28 January 2001, Christopher Hampton translated it for an Off-Broadway production at the McGinn/Cazale Theater, which ran for 112 shows.
-The play was once again directed by Warchus, with Atkins reprising her role (here known as The Woman) this time alongside Alan Bates (here referred to as The Man).
+The Unexpected Man had its U.S. premiere Off-Broadway at the McGinn/Cazale Theater from 24 October 2000 – 28 January 2001, with 112 performances.
+This production was once again directed by Warchus, with Atkins reprising her role (here known as The Woman) alongside Alan Bates (here referred to as The Man).
 It received several accolades, including nominations from the Lucille Lortel Awards for Best Play, Best Actress, and Best Actor; Bates won the latter.
 He was also nominated for a Drama Desk Award, while Atkins was also nominated for an Outer Critics Circle Award.
 (Note: See IOBDB link for full list of awards.)